 Infuse Scandi Pieces

-"I buy a lot of things from smaller Scandinavian designers such as Finnish duo Saana ja Olli; my good Swedish friend Maria Gustavsson,who designed the Little Darling Lamp; and Danish artist Silke Bonde," she said.
-"One of my favourite items at home is my Z1 cotton pendant lamp which hangs over my bed (it looks especially beautiful on a dimmer)."
+"I buy a lot of things from smaller Scandinavian designers such as Finnish duo Saana ja Olli; my good Swedish friend Maria Gustavsson, who designed the Little Darling Lamp; and Danish artist Silke Bonde," she said.
+"One of my favorite items at home is my Z1 cotton pendant lamp which hangs over my bed."